kubemod/kubemod/README.md

 It targets path `/spec/template/spec/containers/-1` to inject a sidecar container into the Deployment's manifest.

-Index `-1` is relative &mdash; it indicates the index after the last element of an array.
+Index `-1` is relative.
+It indicates the index after the last element of an array.
 This rule is not idempotent.
 Running it multiple times against the same deployment will inject `my-sidecar` container multiple times.